Konamiman/NestorMSX/README.md

 #### NestorMSX ####

-Start the emulator using `NestorMSX.config` for configuration and leaving slot 2 empty.
+Start the emulator using `NestorMSX.config` for configuration.

 #### NestorMSX keytest ####